-When considering a re-estimation, the Board will continue to apply the guiding principles under this Policy and will ensure that it reasonably believes the revised estimate to be accurate, considering all information available to the Board at the time of the re-estimation and having regard to actuarial principles.
-The term 'actuarial principles' is not defined in the Legislation.
-Accordingly, it is a matter for the Board to determine the most appropriate approach to determine a revised estimate while having regard to the efficient, economical and effective use of CSLR resources.
-The approach the Board takes, may be influenced by:
+When considering a revised estimate, the Board will continue to apply the guiding principles under this Policy and ensure the revised estimate is based on all information available to the Board at the time of making a determination having regard to actuarial principles.
+While 'actuarial principles' is not defined in the Legislation, the Board will determine the most appropriate approach and engagement of the Principal Actuary and where appropriate, the Reviewing Actuary to ensure the Revised Estimate is robust and fit for purpose.
+This includes